MYSTERIOUS JOY

 Logline:

-As Clara, a passionate chef prepares her own special birthday dinner, each course and decoration she arranges unravels a new secret, plunging her into a surreal psychological spiral where hidden truths, distorted memories, and escalating problems blur the line between reality and illusion, before any birthday guests arrive.
+As Clara, a passionate chef prepares her own special birthday dinner, each course and decoration she arranges unravels a new secret, plunging her into a surreal psychological spiral where hidden truths, distorted memories, and escalating problems blur the line between reality and illusion.

 Themes: Our own truths/Imagination/Becoming of self